beeware/colosseum/docs/how-to/contribute.rst

 ever have to draw anything on a screen.
 We're checking the layout at a basic mathematical level.

-Of course, this assumes that the web view that was used to render the document is, itself, correct.
+Of course, this assumes that the webview that was used to render the document is, itself, correct.
 The test suite was generated on a Mac using a Safari 11 Webkit webview, so the CSS2 components **should** be fully compliant; however, some CSS3 tests (especially in the flexbox and grid modules) may be incorrect.